Build vs Buy Data Platform: An Engineering Leader's Decision Framework in 2026

 Buying a Platform Shifts Your Team’s Focus

-Opting for a managed platform like Snowflake or Databricks doesn’t eliminate the need for talent; it changes the mission.
-Your team shifts from low-level infrastructure work to activities that directly create business value.
+Choosing a managed platform like Snowflake or Databricks doesn’t eliminate the need for talent, it changes the job.
+Your team moves from low-level infrastructure work to work that creates business value directly.

 • Analytics Engineering and data modeling within the platform.